naren200/naren200.github.io/pages/about.md

   <hr> <!-- This line creates a horizontal divider -->
   <br>
   <h2 id="distinguishesme" style="font-size: 30px">
-    <b>What Sets Me Apart: Resilience, Curiosity, and Hacker Mindset.</b>
+    <b>What Sets Me Apart</b>
   </h2>
   <p style="font-size: 18px">
-    <b>Resilience</b>: I excel in navigating complex projects, meeting tight deadlines, and overcoming technical obstacles by staying focused, adapting strategies, and collaborating with multidisciplinary teams.
+    <u><b>Resilience</b></u>: I excel in navigating complex projects, meeting tight deadlines, and overcoming technical obstacles by staying focused, adapting strategies, and collaborating with multidisciplinary teams.
 I'm committed to delivering high-quality solutions, leveraging setbacks as learning opportunities, and consistently striving for excellence in robotics.
   </p>
   <p style="font-size: 18px">
-    <b>Curiosity</b>: I have an inherent curiosity that drives me to explore the inner workings and technological innovations behind everyday devices.
+    <u><b>Curiosity</b></u>: I have an inherent curiosity that drives me to explore the inner workings and technological innovations behind everyday devices.
   </p>
   <p style="font-size: 18px">
-    <b>Hacker mindset</b>: When creating a robot in R.O.S., I find Visual Studio Code more efficient than editing in a terminal within a docker environment.
+    <u><b>Hacker mindset</b></u>: When creating a robot in R.O.S., I find Visual Studio Code more efficient than editing in a terminal within a docker environment.
 The speed of VScode and the availability of helpful plugins make it easier for me to create an environment and build a URDF file for a robot, as well as develop C++ plugins.
 This has made the process smoother and more streamlined.
   </p>
   <br>
   <hr> <!-- This line creates a horizontal divider -->
+  <h2 style="font-size: 25px"><b>My Approach: Tackling Complex Problems with Passion</b></h2>

   <br>
   <p style="font-size: 18px">
   I harness these skills and traits to tackle complex problems, prioritizing problem quality.
 My passion lies in machine learning and perception methods as they relate to robotics.
 With experience ranging from short-term code that secured wins in national and international robotics competitions to long-term contributions to open-source projects, my software engineering expertise is versatile and adaptive, honed through various professional experiences.